patrickhirsh/Uniform-Keyboard/Doc/BuildGuide.md

 ---

+## Hot-Swap Sockets
+**(Optional)**

+Estimated time to completion: **1-2 hours**

-15. **(Optional)** If you've purchased hot-swap sockets, now's the time to solder them to the PCB.
+If you've purchased hot-swap sockets, now's the time to solder them to the PCB.
 Installing these can be *really* tedious... and they're also quite expensive.
 In my opinion, though, it's well worth it for the ability to hot-swap switches.

 Personally, I like the **Mill-Max 7305** sockets best.
 The tips in this section will really only apply to Mill-Max style hot-swap sockets, but plenty of guides exist for other hot-swap options.